Close

 Step 5: Pay Application Fees

-The processing fee is USD 23 per visa application.
-For applications through local contacts in Singapore, a non-refundable processing visa fee of SGD 30 will be charged.
+The processing fee is SGD 30 (approximately USD 23) per visa application, whether you apply through a local contact, an authorized agent or an overseas mission.
 Complete fee payment using accepted methods including credit cards, money orders, or cashier's checks at designated centers.
 The fee collected is non-refundable regardless of the outcome of the application.

 Step 6: Track and Await Processing

-The processing time for visa applications is three to eight business days from the date of receipt of the complete application, though some applications may take longer.
+The processing time for visa applications is typically three to five working days from the date of receipt of the complete application, though some applications may take longer, especially during peak seasons.
 There is no expedited service.
 You may check on the status of your e-Visa via the Enquire Application Status function on ICA's e-Service, using your visa application reference number and your travel document number.

 Step 7: Collect Visa Decision and Prepare for Entry